Sally Mann

-Sally Mann HonFRPS (born Sally Turner Munger; May 1, 1951) is an American photographer who has made large format black and white photographs—at first of her young children, then later of landscapes suggesting decay and death.
+Sally Mann (born Sally Turner Munger; May 1, 1951) is an American photographer known for making large format black and white photographs of people and places in her immediate surroundings: her children, husband, and rural landscapes, as well as self-portraits.

 Early life and education

 Born in Lexington, Virginia, Mann was the third of three children.
 Her father, Robert S. Munger, was a general practitioner, and her mother, Elizabeth Evans Munger, ran the bookstore at Washington and Lee University in Lexington.
-Mann was raised by an atheist and compassionate father who allowed Mann to be "benignly neglected".
-Mann was introduced to photography by her father, who encouraged her interest in photography; his 5x7 camera became the basis of her use of large format cameras today.
+Mann was introduced to photography by her father, who encouraged her interest; his 5x7 camera became the basis of her use of large format cameras today.
 Mann began to photograph when she was sixteen.

 Most of her photographs and writings are tied to Lexington, Virginia.
 Mann graduated from The Putney School in 1969, and attended Bennington College and Friends World College.
-She earned a BA, summa cum laude, from Hollins College (now Hollins University) in 1974 and a MA in creative writing in 1975.
+She earned a BA summa cum laude from Hollins College (now Hollins University) in 1974 and an MA in creative writing in 1975.